Endocrine glands lack ducts and are hence, called ductless glands. Their secretions are called hormones.

 - Prolactin (PRL): Prolactin regulates the growth of the mammary glands and formation of milk in them.

 - Thyroid Stimulating Hormone (TSH): TSH stimulates the synthesis and secretion of thyroid hormones from the thyroid gland.

 - Adrenocorticotrophic Hormone (ACTH): ACTH stimulates the synthesis and secretion of steroid hormones called glucocorticoids from the adrenal cortex.

-- Luteinizing Hormone (LH): LH and FSH stimulate gonadal activity and hence are called gonadotrophins.
+- Luteinizing Hormone (LH): LH and FSH (Follicle Stimulating Hormone) stimulate gonadal activity and hence are called gonadotrophins.
+Ovaries and Testis are called gonads.
 In males, LH stimulates the synthesis and secretion of hormones called androgens from testis.
 In females, LH induces ovulation of fully mature follicles (graafian follicles) and maintains the corpus luteum, formed from the remnants of the graafian follicles after ovulation.

 - Follicle Stimulating Hormone (FSH): In males, FSH and androgens regulate spermatogenesis.
+Production of sperms is called spermatogenesis.
 FSH stimulates growth and development of the ovarian follicles in females.
 MSH acts on the melanocytes (melanin containing cells) and regulates pigmentation of the skin.

 - Pars intermedia secretes only one hormone called melanocyte stimulating hormone (MSH).
 However, in humans, the pars intermedia is almost merged with pars distalis.

 - Neurohypophysis (pars nervosa) also known as posterior pituitary, stores and releases two hormones called oxytocin and vasopressin, which are actually synthesised by the hypothalamus and are transported axonally to neurohypophysis.